A simple lilac jelly recipe to share or enjoy at home.

 When ready to can, sterilize four 8-ounce jars or eight 4 ounce jars, keep hot.
 Heat lids and rings in hot water, keep warm but not boiling.
 Fill water bath canner and bring to boil.

 Strain the flowers out of the water.
 Squeeze dry.
-You should have 2 1/4 cup infused water.
+You should have 2 1/4 cup of lilac infused water.
 Add more water if needed.
-I allowed the strained liquid to sit in the refrigerator overnight, and then poured it off carefully.
-This allowed some of the particles to settle out of the infusion, resulting in a clearer jelly.

 Makes around 4 half pint jars or 8 – 4 ounce jars.